danraskin/citizenkanineapp-demo/README.md

 ![FORKS](https://img.shields.io/github/forks/citizenkanineapp/citizenkanineapp?style=social)

 # Citizen Kanine

-_Duration: Two Week Sprint_

 ## Summary

-Citizen Kanine is a dog walking business based in Minneapolis - where each morning 'Pack Leaders' embark on a route to pick up dogs from client homes for their daily walk.
-On a typical day, the business walks 36+ dogs in small groups around Lake Harriet rain or shine.
+[Citizen Kanine](https://thecitizenkanine.com/) is a dog-walking business based in Minneapolis.
+Each morning, 'Pack Leaders' pick up clients' dogs in along designated routes vans.
+On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.

-Our goal was to provide a solution to Citizen Kanine that streamlined their workflow.
-Our solution contains two separate workflows: an admin dashboard and a mobile view for employees.
-The admin portal provides a centralized location for the client to manage employees, client information, client scheduling, as well as invoicing.
-This portal is estimated to save our client multiple hours a month on invoicing alone.
-The huge win is that our client shouldn't have to reference multiple sources of information to complete monthly invoices.
+This custom React web-application integrates the company's scheduling, invoicing, record-keeping, and communications functions.
+The app contains two separate workflows: an admin dashboard and a mobile view for employees.
+The admin portal provides a centralized location for our client to manage employee schedules, client information and scheduling and invoicing.
+The mobile view allows employees to manage the distribution of dogs along pick-up routes on a daily basis, as well efficiently checking in which dogs were walked each day.

-The mobile view allows employees to keep track of their schedules, and manage the distribution of dogs between Pack Leaders on a daily basis, as well as efficiently checking in dogs walked each day.
-The daily data recorded by dog walkers--which dogs were checked in as 'walked,' which dogs were unscheduled or day-of cancellations--is sent directly to a database table.
-This table is queried via the admin portal to create monthly invoices for each client.
-The mobile view came with the hurdle of displaying loads of information in a user friendly way on a small display.

-This project was a team effort -  built in its entirety over the course of two weeks as a part of [Prime Digital Academy](www.primeacademy.io).
+Key Features:

+- Employees utilize a 'drag and drop' mobile interface to balance the daily load of dogs
+- Employees see the client location in a maps view, allowing single-screen navigation and dog check-ins.
+- App syncs client data with Citizen Kanine's Quickbooks account via the Quickbooks API
+- App creates formatted Quickbook invoices at the click of a button
+- Admin can view client history and submit changes to client schedules

+Citizen Kanine currently relies on the production app for its daily operations.
+Its completed version was developed by myself ([Dan Raskin](https://github.com/danraskin)) and [Sam Freeman](https://github.com/sam-c-freeman).
+I am continuing to develop its features in collaboration with the company and its employees.
+The original prototype was built in a three-week sprint with a team of four other developers: [Sarah Preston](https://github.com/seprest1), [Blake Smith](https://github.com/blakesmithmn), [Yanira Hagstrom](https://github.com/YaniraHagstrom) and [Sam Freeman](https://github.com/sam-c-freeman) as a part of [Prime Digital Academy](www.primeacademy.io)

+Citizen Kanine

 ## Approach: